carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - First in First Out => The **order in which the messages are sent is preserved**.
 - Has high throughput
-- Limits: support up to 3,000 transactions per API batch call.
+- **Limits: support up to 3,000 transactions** per API batch call.
-- Processed exactly once and duplicates are not introduced to the queue.
+- **Processed exactly once** and duplicates are not introduced to the queue.

 ##### Dead-Letter Queue

-- The main task of a dead-letter queue is handling message failure.
+- The main task of a dead-letter queue is **handling message failure**.
   - Messages are moved to the dead-letter queue when the `ReceiveCount` for a message exceeds the `maxReceiveCount` for a queue.
 - It is not a queue type; it is a standard or FIFO queue that has been specified as a dead-letter queue in the configuration of another standard or FIFO queue.
   - Dead-letter queues will break the order of messages in FIFO queues.